emojicode/emojicode.github.io/src/guides/compile-and-run.md

 emojicodec greeter.emojic
 ```

 This asks the compiler to compile `greeter.emojic`.
-If everything goes well it
+If everything goes well, it
 should exit without a message and generate a file called `greeter`.
 This
 is a native executable you can run like any other executable.
 Let’s try: